apache/iceberg/format/spec.md

 #### Partition Statistics file

 Statistics information for each unique partition tuple is stored as a row in the default data file format of the table (for example, Parquet or ORC).
-These rows are sorted (in ascending manner with NULL FIRST) based on all partition columns from `partition` in the same order to optimize filtering rows while scanning.
+These rows must be sorted (in ascending manner with NULL FIRST) by `partition` field to optimize filtering rows while scanning.

 The schema of the partition statistics file is as follows: